ninadhulle/blog/apache-httpd-security.md

 4. **Directory access permissions**

-We deny all access to root directory to disable any client walkthroughs.
+We deny all access to root directory to disable any client walkthroughs server folders.
 ```
  <Directory "/">
     Require all denied